 Due to the Federal Educational Rights and Privacy Act (FERPA), students must make requests to alter their registration.
 In extreme circumstances, a FERPA release form may be signed and someone other than the student may request a course or semester withdrawal.
 All withdrawals may be completed after the published deadline (as long as they are completed within an academic year) however, it is recommended that students delay future registration decisions until they are able to complete the requests themselves.

 Withdrawals when Academic Integrity or Disciplinary Matters are Pending

 Please note that if a student withdraws with pending academic integrity or disciplinary charges of any kind, the student will be subject to the provisions of the applicable university policy or procedure.
 The university reserves the right to initiate these procedures at any time, including after the student has chosen to withdraw and/or before the student is allowed to return to the university.
 Additionally, if a student is subsequently separated or expelled from the university, or a grade change is warranted, the student’s academic record will be updated to reflect that suspension, expulsion or any grade that might be assigned.

 Accommodations for Students with Documented Disabilities in the Withdrawal Process

+Reasonable accommodations will be provided as required by law.
 Reasonable accommodations depend upon the nature and degree of severity of the individual’s documented disability and the setting for which the accommodations are requested.
 The university is not required to grant a requested accommodation that is unreasonable, ineffective, an undue burden or substantially alters a university program, service or practice.
-Reasonable accommodations will be provided as required by law.

 While this Policy identifies certain university officers, employees and others who have particular roles and duties, each such party and/or the Vice President for Student Affairs and Enrollment Management or the Provost and Vice President for Academic Affairs, may designate other officers or employees to perform such roles or duties set forth herein.